CSaratakij/MyWinTiles/README.md

 # Keyboard shortcut
 - Take a look at [Default keyboard shortcut](Keybind.md)

+# Additional
+- You might want to use [MyWinBar](https://github.com/CSaratakij/MyWinBar), an AppBar for MyWinTiles.

 # Issue
 - Test with Windows 10 (Other windows version don't officially support.)